ahmadRMusa/oT2/Readme.md

 - `getStatus`: 'paused' or 'playing'
 - `getSpeed`: returns speed as number
 - `setSpeed`: changes speed (`1` is normal speed)
+- `destroy`: driver becomes inactive and removes all markup from page

 Available player drivers: